apache/sedona/docs/tutorial/rdd.md

 If you don't want to transform your data and are ok with sacrificing the query accuracy, you can use an approximate degree value for distance.
 Please use [this calculator](https://lucidar.me/en/online-unit-converter-length-to-angle/convert-degrees-to-meters/#online-converter).

 Assume you now have two SpatialRDDs (typed or generic).
-You can use the following code to issue an Distance Join Query on them.
+You can use the following code to issue a Distance Join Query on them.

 === "Scala"